Project Activities

 Research plan

-The PI will conduct an exploratory study to address the following specific aims: (1) examine longitudinal associations between language impairments and behavior problems, (2) examine how changes in language ability and behavior problems influence academic achievement, (3) compare the relations of teacher-ratings of language and behavior to direct assessments of language and behavior, and (4) conduct exploratory analyses of potential moderators and mediators of associations between language and behavior (i.e., gender, pre-K exposure, attention, and socioeconomic status).
-During Year 1, the PI will recruit the first cohort of kindergarten students (and their teachers) to participate in the study.
-Students will be screened using a language assessment and a behavior rating scale to identify approximately equal numbers of students at risk for language disorders, students at risk for emotional and behavioral disorders, students at risk for both disorders, and a group of students who are not at risk.
-Students who meet inclusion criteria will participate in further direct and observational assessments of language and behavior, during the fall and spring of Year 1.
-Participating teachers will also complete assessments of students' language, behavior, and attention at both time points.
-During Year 2, Cohort 1 students and teachers will complete assessments at two more time points, in the fall and spring.
-Measures of achievement will also be collected at the first and last time point.
-At the end of Year 2, data collection for Cohort 1 will be completed.
-Years 3 and 4 will mirror Years 1 and 2 but with a second cohort of students and their teachers.
-Data will be analyzed using latent change score models to address the specific research aims.
+The PI conducted an exploratory study to: (1) examine associations between language impairments and behavior problems; (2) examine associations between language impairments, behavior problems, and academic achievement; (3) compare the relations of teacher-ratings of language and behavior to direct assessments of language and behavior; and (4) examine potential moderators and mediators of associations between language and behavior (gender, pre-K exposure, attention, and socioeconomic status).
+To begin, the PI screened and recruited a sample of kindergarten students (and their teachers) to participate in the study.
+Students were screened in the fall using a language assessment and a behavior rating scale to identify approximately equal numbers of students at risk for language disorders, students at risk for emotional and behavioral disorders, students at risk for both disorders, and a group of students who are not at risk.
+Students who met inclusion criteria participated in further direct and observational assessments of language and behavior at two timepoints.
+Participating teachers also completed assessments of students' language, behavior, and attention.
+Data from school records on students’ achievement were collected in subsequent years.
+Data were analyzed to address the specific research aims.

 Career plan

-Through a career development plan, the PI aims to (a) establish a line of inquiry aimed at understanding developmental relations between language and behavior, (b) develop knowledge and skills in advanced longitudinal analyses, (c) enhance skills related to establishing and maintaining partnerships with schools and districts, and (d) develop grant-writing and grant-management skills.
-To accomplish these goals, the PI will participate in biweekly meetings with mentors, advanced statistical training workshops, advisory board meetings with senior researchers and methodologists, and national conferences.
+Through a career development plan, the PI (a) established a line of inquiry aimed at understanding developmental relations between language and behavior, (b) developed knowledge and skills in advanced longitudinal analyses, (c) enhanced skills related to establishing and maintaining partnerships with schools and districts, and (d) developed grant-writing and grant-management skills.
+To accomplish these goals, the PI participated in regular meetings with mentors, advanced statistical training workshops, advisory board meetings with senior researchers and methodologists, and national conferences.

 People and institutions involved